dinvsh/imc-prosperity-2/README.md

 - assumed a true value of 10,000 seashells, and used market-making and market-taking strategies concurrently.

 ### Starfruit
-- used a simple linear regression model to predict the next mid-price of the STARFRUIT product based on the last 10 mid-prices.
+- used a simple linear regression model to predict the next mid-price of the product based on the last 10 mid-prices.

 ### Orchids
 - focused on regional arbitrage opportunities while attempting to leverage environmental factors like humidity and financial costs such as transport and tariffs.